 - In these times, social media savvy and experience is more important than ever to ensure that you, as a travel writer, do your part to get the word out about your work after it is published, just as we do.

 Please email all submissions electronically to: email@example.com.

 Payment to Travel Writers

 Our talented contributors consist of professional travel writers, freelance travel writers, and passionate travelers with practical information and inspirational ideas to share; we are interested in usable first-hand information, and we certainly appreciate engaging writing which requires little editing.

 - TransitionsAbroad.com is always looking for experienced (published) writers to become regular contributors, columnists, or contributing editors to whom we can offer a series of assignments.
 Fees for such experienced regular contributors, columnists, or contributing editors are by agreement and are negotiable.
 Experienced published writers may submit detailed queries in lieu of articles "on spec" for further discussion.

-For publication in Transitions Abroad's website and our webzine (TAzine), payment is on acceptance, ranging from $50 to $150 (the average payment is $100 for an article in the 1000-2000 word range) based upon how much traffic we believe the submission will generate over time from our audience while maintaining our editorial guidelines.
-Payment for submissions is made preferably via PayPal or by check if necessary, and we never publish a piece prior to your compensation!
+For publication in Transitions Abroad's website and our webzine (TAzine), payment is on acceptance, ranging from $25 to $150 (the average payment is $100 for an article in the 1000-2000 word range) based upon how much traffic we believe the submission will generate over time from our audience, while maintaining our editorial guidelines.
+Payment for submissions is made preferably via PayPal, or by check if necessary.
+We never publish a piece prior to your compensation!